kimmelsg/cj-upload/README.md

 ### Uploader

-Use `<UploadField />` inside of this component to pass the files to it and handle the upload.
+Use `<UploadField />` inside of this component; pass the files to it and handle the upload!

 ```js
 import { Uploader } from '@navjobs/upload'